peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

 An arbitrary-precision decimal number.
-If this value is positive zero, returns positive zero.
+If this value is positive zero, returns negative zero.
+Returns signaling NaN if this value is signaling NaN.

 ### NextMinus